Quentin Tarantino

 On the set of 'The Hateful Eight'

-He refused to continue working on the film but was persuaded by the crew, particularly Samuel L. Jackson, to complete the project.
-Notably, only four actors out of the entire cast had not previously worked with Quentin: Gene Jones, Jennifer Jason Leigh, Channing Tatum, and Demián Bichir.
+He initially refused to continue but was talked into finishing the project by his crew, especially Samuel L. Jackson.
+Remarkably, only four cast members were Tarantino newcomers: Gene Jones, Jennifer Jason Leigh, Channing Tatum, and Demián Bichir.

 The release of 'The Hateful Eight' (2015) was under threat